 We want to emphasize that we do not intend to validate the energy balance model SEMIC itself, but assess if the obtained SMB fields by forcing SEMIC with the GCMs are plausible.
 In order to do so, the obtained climatic SMB{clim} (Eq.
 4), the resulting SMB patterns and time series are compared with other available data-sets.
-Beside the spatial pattern of the surface mass balance, the time series of the SMB over Greenland illustrates what the ice sheet's total surface gains and losses have been over the year from SMB.
+Beside the spatial pattern of the surface mass balance, the time series of the SMB over Greenland illustrates what the ice sheet's total surface gains and losses have been.
 The constructed SMB forcing for the RCP2.6 scenario with and without overshoot are shown in Fig. 4a and b, respectively.
-The gray shaded box and black line depicts depict the range and the mean SMB between 1981-2010 from polarportal (polarportal.dk), derived from a combination of observations and a weather model for Greenland (Hirlam-Newsnow).
+The gray shaded box and black line depict the range and the mean SMB between 1981-2010 from polarportal (polarportal.dk), derived from a combination of observations and a weather model for Greenland (Hirlam-Newsnow).
 The dashed black line shows the results from the RACMO2.3 product.
-The spatial-integrated spatially-integrated
+The spatially-integrated SMB magnitude of each SEMIC-GCM is consistent with the RACMO2.3 and polarportal data.
+The drop in SMB after 2000 is present in all three SEMIC-GCMs and RACMO2.3.
+For SEMIC-HadGEM2 the spatially-integrated SMB remains around 200 Gt a-1 after 2050.
+The SMB for SEMIC-IPSL recovers from 2050 onwards and shows an increase from around 200 Gt a-1 to around 350 Gt a-1 by 2300.
+SEMIC-MIROC5 reveals the lowest SMB change over time and recovers after 2050 from 250 Gt a-1 to 300-350 Gt a-1 by 2300.
+By 2300, the SMB of SEMIC-IPSL and SEMIC-MIROC5 is slightly below the present-day magnitude.
+However, the decline of SMB for the RCP2.6 scenario roughly corresponds with MAR results forced with the GCM NorESM1-M under the RCP2.6 scenario